TraceDecker/the-watcher/docs/README.md

 * Device to device connection for superuser control(sorry kids).

 ## Intended Users

 _This app would be for:_

-* People who want to increase their daily productivity by limiting device usage in places they maybe shouldn't be using them.
+* People who want to increase their daily productivity by limiting device usage in places where more focus is required.

 * Parents wanting to monitor and limit their kids device usage at school but maybe not at home.